Romrchp/optml-project/README.md

 In order to correctly install the latter and the rest of the more 'basic' dependencies, please refer to the `requirements.txt` file in the root folder of the repository.
 It contains the necessary dependencies to run our `final_notebook.ipynb`.

+### Run instructions

+To run `final_notebook.ipynb`, clone the repository or download the file and run it from your prefered method.
+This repository does not contain any external `.py` or `ipynb` files needed for this notebook to run.

 ### Main references and inspiration for the project :